KidCrippler/floor/DuelTriviaSpec.md

 Once this spec is loaded into Cursor, you can start scaffolding:

-1. Create the layout in `index.html`.
+1. Create the setup screen in `index.html` and game layout in `game.html`.
 2. Add RTL styling and Hebrew text.
 3. Build the state machine and timer modules.
 4. Connect keyboard controls.